It finally feels like Christmas!

 - tsp. of coconut oil

-- In a stand mixer with paddle attachment whip the coconut oil until pale and creamy.
+- In a stand mixer with paddle attachment whip the coconut oil and butter until pale and creamy.
 Add the almond milk and custard powder and continue to beat.
 Slowly add the icing sugar and whip until the consistency of frosting.

 - Take the chilled base out of the fridge.
 Spoon the custard layer over top, using a offset spatula or spatula to smooth evenly over top of bottom layer.